egovernment/eregistrations/documentation/styles.md

 1. **Basic** - directly in *eregistrations/css* folder, contains all default, basic style files, such as *base*, *forms*, *table*.
 2. **Components** - *eregistrations/css/components* folder, contains all, reusable and non-reusable components files, such as *section-primary* or *container-with-nav*.
 3. **Legacy browser styles** - *eregistrations/css/legacy* folder, contains all css components files that need overriding for legacy browsers *(IE8-IE11)*.
+Rules are added to files that correspond to already created components. e.g. if we want to introduce some changes to legacy layer, for *css/base.css* file.
+We should add those rules to *css/legacy/base.css* file.
+Similar with components legacy fixes for *css/components/foo.css* should land in *css/legacy/components/foo.css*.
+Those files will be automatically picked and bundled, no extra effort is needed.
 4. **Print** - base print css are directly in *eregistrations/css* (as basic files), and special print components are maintained in *eregistrations/css/components* (just like other reusable and non-reusable components)

 ### System specific styles

-Any specific system builded on top of eRegistration, in order to differentiate from Prototype, require theme specific styles. **Theme** css files are placed directly in *system-name/css* folder.
+Any specific system builded on top of eRegistration, in order to differentiate from Prototype, require theme specific styles.

+**Theme** css files are maintained directly in ***system-name/css*** folder.
 Theme contains components:

 1. **theme.css** file, where all basic styles from prototype are overwritten.
 At the beginning of file, [used in theme fonts](https://github.com/egovernment/eregistrations-salvador/blob/master/css/theme.css#L1-L28) need to be defined, as well as [variables override](https://github.com/egovernment/eregistrations-salvador/blob/master/css/theme.css#L30-L47).
 2.  **theme-public.css** file, where all components used on public pages (like modals, [example here](https://github.com/egovernment/eregistrations-salvador/blob/master/css/theme-public.css#L149-L155)) are overwritten.
 3. **theme-part-a.css** file, where all components used for not-submitted user (like *inventory modal*, [example here](https://github.com/egovernment/eregistrations-salvador/blob/master/css/theme-part-a.css#L153-L159)) are overwritten.
 4. **theme-part-b.css** file, where all components used for submitted user and all official users (like *submitted menu*, [example here](https://github.com/egovernment/eregistrations-salvador/blob/master/css/theme-part-b.css#L5-L8)) are overwritten.

-Any legacy browser overwriting should take place in separate files, in *system-name/css/legacy* folder.
+Any legacy browser overwriting should take place in separate files (, in *system-name/css/legacy* folder.

 ### Application specific CSS bundle configuration